Agentic AI: Implementing Long-Term Memory for Autonomous Operation

 5. Action: The agent executes an action.

 6. Memory Update: The outcome of the action, or new insights gained, are stored back into the long-term memory.
-This memory consolidation in AI agents is vital for learning.
+This memory consolidation AI agents is vital for learning.

-Role of Embeddings and Embedding Models
+Role of Embeddings and Embedding Models for Memory

 The quality of embeddings is paramount for effective memory retrieval.
 Embedding models for memory determine how well semantic meaning is captured, directly impacting the relevance of retrieved information.